terraform-azurerm-examples/terraform-bootstrap/README.md

 > The azurerm_version will attempt to pull the latest version from the repo.
 E.g. "~> 2.15"

+This is the minimum required for the Terraform config to run given that the state file for the config should also be stored safely in remote state.

 ## Overriding the variable defaults

 If you wish to override the variable defaults then create a valid terraform.tfvars.
 Example below: